-For the Year, the Company's loss attributable to owners of the Company were approximately RMB3.1 million, as compared to the profit attributable to owners of the Company of approximately RMB27.0 million for the Prior Year.
-The loss position of the Group for the Year was mainly due to the decrease in gross profit as discussed above.
+The Company recorded a loss attributable to owners of the Company of approximately RMB35.8 million for the Year (Prior Year: approximately RMB3.1 million).
+The increase in loss attributable to owners of the Company for the Year was mainly due to the decrease in gross profit as discussed above and provision for impairment loss on unlisted debt instrument and other receivables.